-Costochondritis usually goes away on its own, although in some cases it may last for several months or longer.
+Costochondritis usually goes away on its own, although it might last for several weeks or longer.
 Treatment focuses on pain relief.

 - Narcotics.
-If your pain is severe, your doctor might prescribe medications containing codeine, such as hydrocodone (Vicodin, Lortab, others) or oxycodone (Percocet, Roxilox, others).
+If your pain is severe, your doctor might prescribe medications containing codeine, such as hydrocodone/acetaminophen (Vicodin, Norco) or oxycodone/acetaminophen (Tylox, Roxicet, Percocet).
 Narcotics can be habit-forming.

 - Antidepressants.
 Tricyclic antidepressants, such as amitriptyline, are often used to control chronic pain — especially if it's keeping you awake at night.

 - Anti-seizure drugs.
-The epilepsy drug gabapentin (Neurontin, Gralise, others) also has proven successful in controlling chronic pain.
+The epilepsy medication gabapentin (Neurontin) also has proved successful in controlling chronic pain.

 Physical therapy treatments might include:

 - Stretching exercises.
-Gentle range-of-motion exercises may be helpful.
+Gentle stretching exercises for the chest muscles may be helpful.

 - Nerve stimulation.
 In a procedure called transcutaneous electrical nerve stimulation (TENS), a device sends a weak electrical current via adhesive patches on the skin near the area of pain.
-This may interrupt or mask pain signals, preventing them from reaching your brain.
+The current might interrupt or mask pain signals, preventing them from reaching your brain.

 Surgical and other procedures

-If conservative measures don't work, your doctor may suggest injecting numbing medication and a corticosteroid directly into the painful joint.
+If conservative measures don't work, your doctor might suggest injecting numbing medication and a corticosteroid directly into the painful joint.

 You Are ...
 The Campaign for Mayo Clinic